oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ```

 inspect the dockerfile

-Execute again the below command to our linux terminal
+Execute again the below command to our Linux terminal

 ```
 cat frm_dockerfile_update_from_image